hpsfoundation/foundation/charter.md

 	-	i.
 Member Representatives consist of:

-		-	a. one representative appointed from each Platinum member; and
+		-	a. one representative appointed from each Premium member;

-		-	b. the Gold and Silver member elected representatives (if any)
+		-	b. representatives elected by the General members numbering one for every two Premium members, but no less than three;

 	-	ii.
 Technical Community Representatives consist of:

-		-	a. the TAC Chair, and
+		-	a. representatives elected by the Graduated and Incubated projects numbering one for every two Premium members, but no less than three; and

-		-	b. two Committers elected from the CNCF Projects under a process approved by the then-serving Governing Board.
+		-	b. the TAC Chair.

 	-	iii.
-The Governing Board may extend a Platinum membership at the Silver Membership Scale rates on a year-by-year basis for up to 5 years to startup companies with revenues less than \$50 million that are deemed strategic technology contributors by the Governing Board.
+The Governing Board may extend a Premium membership at the General Membership Scale rates on a year-by-year basis for up to 5 years to startup companies with revenues less than \$50 million that are deemed strategic technology contributors by the Governing Board.

 	-	iv.
 Only one person from a group of Related Companies may serve as a Member Representative.
 Only one person from a group of Related Companies may serve as a Technical Community Representative.

 -	(d) Responsibilities:

-	-	i. approve a budget directing the use of funds raised from all sources of revenue to be used for technical, marketing or community investments that advance the mission of the CNCF;
+	-	i. approve a budget directing the use of funds raised from all sources of revenue to be used for technical, marketing or community investments that advance the mission of the HPSF;

 	-	ii. elect a Chair of the Governing Board to preside over meetings, authorize expenditures approved by the budget and manage any day-to-day operations;